nkinnan/esphome-pace-bms/README.md

 Supported Configuration (read / write) - **Version 25 ONLY**
 -
 It is difficult to find good documentation on either of these protocols.
 All the references I have are incomplete.
-For version 25 I was able to sniff the exchanges between PbmsTools and my battery pack in order to decode all of the commands necessary for setting these configuration values.
+For version 25 I was able to snoop on the exchanges between PbmsTools and my battery pack in order to decode all of the commands necessary for setting these configuration values.
 However, the only battery pack I own which speaks version 20, is sending some very strange non-paceic commands for configuration settings.
 Unfortunately I was unable to decode those, and even if I did, I'm not sure if it would apply to all brands of battery pack speaking version 20.
 For that reason, I didn't pursue it further, and these settings are only applicable to battery packs speaking version 25.

 - Toggles (switches) that turn various features on/off
 	- **Buzzer Alarm**